qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 * |radiobuttonon| :guilabel:`Use default CRS displayed below`

-If you want to define the coordinate reference system for a certain layer without CRS information, you can also do that in the :guilabel:`General` tab of the raster (see :ref:`label_generaltab`) and vector (see :ref:`vectorgeneralmenu`) properties dialog.
+If you want to define the coordinate reference system for a certain layer without CRS information, you can also do that in the :guilabel:`General` menu of the raster (see :ref:`label_generaltab`) and vector (see :ref:`vectorgeneralmenu`) properties dialog.
 If your layer already has a CRS defined, it will be displayed as shown in :ref:`figure_vector_properties_1` .